 I want to grow potted plants and one of the important things to understand about them is how love they can live in a pot.

-A potted plant can live between 1-5 years depending on the plant and growing in favorable conditions like good potting soil, water, sunlight, and care.
+A potted plant can live on average between 2 to 5 years depending on the plant.
+It also needs favorable conditions like good potting soil, water, sunlight, and care.
 Some can live longer but it’s always good to replant as the plants may weaken with age.

 There’s a lot more to understand about your plants and I’ve written my research below that can help your plants grow well.

 How plant type affects the potted plant’s life?

 To understand how long a potted plant can live, you need to know what type of plant you’re growing.